 It is good practice for those exercising public functions to keep an accurate record showing that they had considered the general equality duty and pondered relevant questions.
 If records are not kept it may make it more difficult, evidentially, for a public authority to persuade a court that it has fulfilled the duty imposed by the equality duties.

-To ensure that you have ensured ‘Due Regard’, please see the Equality and Diversity section of this toolkit.
+To ensure that you have ensured ‘Due Regard’, please see step 3 on the Getting Started section of this toolkit.

 There are a variety of policies and guidance documents which set out the principles, context and benefits for public bodies involving communities and service users.